ViiV Healthcare launches eighth phase III study in two- drug regimen programme for HIV-1 treatment

 Lamivudine is a nucleoside analogue used in combination with other antiretroviral agents for the treatment of HIV infection.
 Lamivudine is available in branded (EPIVIR) and generic forms.

 Dolutegravir (TIVICAY) is an integrase strand transfer inhibitor (INSTI) for use in combination with other antiretroviral agents for the treatment of HIV.
 Integrase inhibitors block HIV replication by preventing the viral DNA from integrating into the genetic material of human immune cells (T-cells).
 This step is essential in the HIV replication cycle and is also responsible for establishing chronic infection.
 Tivicay is approved in over 100 countries across North America, Europe, Asia, Australia, Africa and Latin America.

 Professional Indication(s) and Important Safety Information

 TIVICAY is a human immunodeficiency virus type 1 (HIV-1) integrase strand transfer inhibitor (INSTI) indicated in combination with:

-- other antiretroviral agents for the treatment of HIV-1 infection in adults and paediatric patients weighing at least 30 kg
+- Other antiretroviral agents for the treatment of HIV-1 infection in adults and pediatric patients weighing at least 30 kg

 Important Safety Information